 Founders and investors concur.
 Consumers have never been bombarded with so much choice.
 Standing out with a razor sharp focus, a new approach and/or engaging values are what successful founders today say was the foundation to their core ideas.

 Next up in Start-up School: Ideas are cheap, and the rules are often there to be broken.
-The next topic covered in our series is of far greater importance: execution.
+The next topic covered in our series is of far greater importance: funding.

 Editor's Note: This article was revised on 5 June, 2018.
 An earlier version of this article misspelled the brand Naadam and the name of its founder, Matt Scanlan.